Best Gaming Laptop 2026: Top 10 Laptops for Every Budget

 • RAM: 16GB minimum, 32GB ideal — DDR5 is standard in 2026

-• DLSS 4 / FSR 4: AI upscaling is essential for laptop gaming — can double your FPS
+• DLSS 4 / FSR 4: AI upscaling is essential for laptop gaming — can double your FPS.
+Every laptop on this list supports it

 Quick Reference